smethwick/tubes-redux/README.md

 ## use it

+tubes is regularly tested on firefox and google chrome. other browsers might work, but will probably be at least a little bit broken (please let me know about any bugs you come across!).

-there's a manual in the app (LEAH NOTE: no there isn't. add one at some point (FUTURE LEAH NOTE: yes there is. fuck you.)) situated in "help!" > manual, check it out for cool guides and tips.
+there's a manual in the app situated in "help!" > manual, which you might want to check out for cool guides and tips.

 ### bonus tip: put it on your taskbar